Sunday, June 08, 2025

 An Ambush of Hope on Maundy Thursday

-There was I preparing my usual Maundy Thursday jeremiad on the crises of our time, the evaporation of meaning from our language and culture, when, all of a sudden, from various different sources, I was ambushed by a fusillade of extraordinary statistics.
+There was I preparing my usual Maundy Thursday jeremiad on the crises of our time, the evaporation of meaning from our language and culture — all the usual things — when, all of a sudden, from various different sources, I was ambushed by a fusillade of extraordinary statistics.
 In London’s largest Catholic diocese of Westminster, there has been a twenty-five per cent increase in adult baptisms in a single year; taking neighbouring Southwark into account, nearly a thousand adult Londoners will be baptisedAcross all churches in Britain there has been a fifty-five per cent increase in numbers since 2018.
-Moreover, the growth is among young people: whereas in 2018 4 per cent of 18–24-year-olds were regular church goers; this has now risen to 16 per cent, and of this number, 41 per cent are Catholic.
-Meanwhile, in France, there has been a record number (17,800) of adult baptisms, a forty-five per cent increase in a single year.
-Again, young people seem to be the driving force: an extraordinary 42 per cent of these are aged 18–25.
+Moreover, the growth is among young people: whereas in 2018 only 4% of 18–24-year-olds were regular church goers, that proportion has now risen to 16%, and of this number, 41% are Catholic.
+Meanwhile, in France, there has been a record number (17,800) of adult baptisms, a growth of forty-five per cent in a single year.
+Again, young people seem to be the driving force: an extraordinary 42% of those baptised are aged between 18–25.

-Living in London I have long had a sense of the vitality of the Church here, and it is remarkable to see this hard evidence of a revival, of a New Evangelisation under way.
+Living in London, I have long had a sense of the vitality of the Church here, and it is remarkable to see now this hard evidence of a revival, of a New Evangelisation under way.
 It is my privilege to count several of these recent converts among my friends, and I can attest to their dedication and energy; also to their level-headedness and prudence.
-From them I draw the same conclusion as the statistics suggest: this is is no fad or emotional spasm, but the sum total of many careful decisions made after long thought and prayer.
+From them I draw the same conclusion as the statistics suggest: this is is no fad or emotional spasm, but the sum total of many careful decisions made after long thought and prayer, and a serious and genuine trend.
 ‘Something is happening out there,’ as the American social commentator Mary Eberstadt has said, and it is as true on this side of the pond as it is on hers.

 Screenshot from Catherine Pepinster’s article in the Telegraph, 13 April 2025: ‘The extraordinary resurgence of the Catholic faith in Britain’.

-The situation has even piqued the interest of (largely secular) colleagues at (very secular) work, and I was briefly fielding questions in, it seemed, an impromptu press conference They were intrigued enough to advance reasons, many of which I think are accurate: the crises of our time, both visible and invisible (in the first category, pandemic, war, climate change and the economy; in the second, of meaning, relationships and of the human body).
-The degradation of our culture, the damage to our common home the chaos of the online continent, the philosophical challenges posed by political upheavals and by the smartphone and by artificial intelligence… these are the crises that we all know about.
-And also playing their part are the crises that the Church has, however unfashionably, long been predicting, and which now even the secular world must notice: the collapse of trust and happiness between the sexes, the unsustainably low numbers of births, the decline of marriage and the family.
+The situation has even piqued the interest of (largely secular) colleagues at (very secular) work, and on more than one occasion I have found myself fielding questions in, it seemed, an impromptu press conference.
+They were intrigued enough to hazard their own explanations, many I think accurate: the crises of our time, both visible and invisible (in the first category, pandemic, war, climate change and the economy; in the second, of meaning, relationships and of the human body).
+The degradation of our culture, the damage to the environment, the chaos of the online continent, the philosophical challenges posed by political upheavals and by the rise of the smartphone and by artificial intelligence… these are the crises that we all know about.
+And also playing their part are the crises that the Church has, however unfashionably, long been predicting, and which now even the secular world cannot avoid noticing: the collapse of trust and happiness between the sexes, the unsustainably low numbers of births, the decline of marriage and the prevalence of family breakdown.
 (Another astonishing statistic from Versailles diocese was that 80% of catechumens in their twenties come from broken homes).

-What is also inspiring is that many of these converts have found their way to the faith from quite a remote position: raised without a connection to the Church, they have set out and found their way home, against all fashion, against all trends, and indeed, risking outright disapproval from all sorts of directions.
-And in their search for meaning and clarity they have fallen for none of the insane ideologies waiting to scam their souls — or at least they have not fallen for them permanently.
-They have come to the Church that so many wrote off, mocked, dismissed, attempted to smother.
+What is also inspiring is that many of these converts have found their way to the faith from quite a remote position: raised without a connection to the Church, they have set out and found their way home, in the face of all fashion, against all trends, and indeed, risking outright disapproval from all directions.
+And in their search for meaning and clarity they have fallen for none of the insane ideologies waiting to scam their souls — or at least have not fallen for them permanently.
+They have come to the Church that so many wrote off, mocked, dismissed, sought to smother.

 But, this being Maundy Thursday, are we getting ahead of ourselves?
-Statistics are only statistics: in the early 1960s the seminaries were full, after all, and few foresaw the decline that is still the general trend.
-Professor Stephen Bullivant has said that the Catholic Church is only doing the least badly of the Christian Churches; in 2023 Mass attendance in England and Wales was only 555,000, compared to pre-pandemic figure of 702,000.
-And if in bleaker years we have remembered rightly that the Church does not depend on numbers, that ‘Truth draws strength from itself, not from the number of votes in its favour’, or ‘Where two or three gather in my name, there am I among them’, then increased numbers now do not in themselves make the faith any more or less true.
-The disciples, arrived in Jerusalem for Passover, might have reckoned they had done a decent job over the previous three years, but subsequent events were to render any performance appraisal utterly irrelevant, to leave in tatters any consideration of their performance against agreed objectives.
+Statistics are only statistics: after all, in the early 1960s the seminaries were full, and few foresaw the decline that is still the general trend.
+Professor Stephen Bullivant has said that, numerically, the Catholic Church is only doing the least badly of the Christian Churches; in 2023 Mass attendance in England and Wales was only 555,000, compared to pre-pandemic figure of 702,000.
+And if in bleaker years we have remembered rightly that the Church does not depend on numbers, that ‘Truth draws strength from itself, not from the number of votes in its favour’, or that ‘where two or three gather in my name, there am I among them’, then increased numbers now do not in themselves make the faith any more or less true.
+The disciples, arrived in Jerusalem for Passover, might have reckoned they had done a decent job over the previous three years, but events were imminently to render any performance appraisal utterly irrelevant, to leave their competencies as against agreed objectives quite beside the point.

 And speaking of drama, now we follow the disciples into the Upper Room, as evening falls, and the lamps are lit, and the shadows play around the walls…